 Non-owner auto insurance in the biggest Arkansas cities

-Non-owner auto insurance cost in Fort Smith is $23 a month or $280 a year, whereas drivers in Rogers pay $23 a month for the same coverage.
+In Fort Smith the average cost of non-owner auto insurance is $23 per month or $280 per year, and Rogers drivers pay $23 a month for the same coverage.

 Car insurance premiums in Arkansas vary by city, with insurers adjusting non-owner car insurance rates based on factors such as the frequency of accidents, theft and vandalism in the area.